markh55/EWYL/README.md

 ### CallBack
-* This section is for the Call Back form that is used to requested more information for any of the courses we offer.
+* This section is for the Call Back form that is used to request more information for any of the courses we offer.
-* The form is made up of 5 parts ( Name, Phone Number, Email, Course and message here )
+* The form is made up of 5 parts (Name, Phone Number, Email, Course and Message Here)
-* The Submit button will not allow the user to submite the form until all fields are comopleted, if a field is not completed a message appears to say.
+* The Submit button will not allow the user to submit the form until all fields are completed, if a field is not completed a messages appears to let them know it is incomplete.

 ![CallBack form](https://github.com/user-attachments/assets/62501ce8-2c7a-4187-a2b8-0825425a8b05)
 ![Screenshot 2025-01-21 at 20 39 23](https://github.com/user-attachments/assets/6f47772c-73c7-4ceb-8369-28a96473fbb4)